 If I take the mushrooms to family gatherings, I carefully transfer them to a foil pan, and cover the pan with aluminum foil.
 They always disappear in minutes.
 Yum!

 I hope you liked this recipe for Sausage and Cheese Stuffed Mushrooms as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!